insidert

 The beginning with HTML

 For the start, I wanted to build a single-page website just like a one-page resume.
 At first, there are a lot of options to host static sites.
 GitHub, GitLab pages are a good start.
 We can deploy plain HTML files and add a custom domain.
 But watching the extension ‘.html’ in the address bar was a huge upset for me.
-REST architecture is awesome.
+REST architecture is awesome and I liked it.

 And then I tried static site generators like Hugo, Jekyll.
 A lot of people use them but I could not get my head over them in the short time I have.